 Knowing your parts.
-A closer look at Janina Fisher's new trauma informed model to help with sel
+A closer look at Janina Fisher's new trauma informed model

 Last week I had the pleasure to attend Janina Fisher PhD's workshop on her Trauma Informed Stabilisation Treatment or TIST organised by Psychotherapy Excellence.
 This is a model that incorporates what we now know from the trauma field to working with people that experience suicidality, self-harm, addictions, eating disorders and other self-destructive behaviours.